Find out how to determine the place of supply of your services and how to deal with supplies of services which you receive from outside the UK.

 If you supply services whose place of supply is in the UK, you may be liable to register for VAT in the UK.
 From 1 December 2012 if you are not established in the UK, there is no registration threshold for taxable supplies of services.

-This means that if you make any supplies of services taxable in the UK, to which the reverse charge (see section 5) does not apply, you must register for VAT here (unless you are eligible to use a special accounting scheme such as the MOSS) - see section 15), and account for any UK VAT to HMRC.
+This means that if you make any supplies of services taxable in the UK, to which the reverse charge (read section 5 does not apply, you must register for VAT here and account for any UK VAT to HMRC.
 If you only make supplies of services in the UK to which the reverse charge does apply you are not entitled to register for VAT in the UK.
-For information about registration see Notice 700/1: should I be registered for VAT?.
+For information about registration read Who should register for VAT (VAT Notice 700/1).

 2.7 Recovery of input tax